crypt0b0y/BLUETOOTH-DOS-ATTACK-SCRIPT/README.md

 ### Note
 <p>The script works only with Linux systems.</p>
 <p>You must have "l2ping" util on your linux machine (it installed as default on Kali Linux).</p>
+<p>YOU MUST SCAN AND ATTACK BEFORE SOMEONE CONNECT TO THE TARGET!!!</p>

 ## It tested on
 Kali Linux as attacker, and Xiaomi Portable Bluetooth Speaker as target